rcos/rcos-handbook/docs/grading/status_updates.md

 **How are Status Updates tracked?**

-Currently, a Submitty gradeable is created for a Status Update each week, and members are expected to upload a **text** file in either plaintext, markdown, or similar format.
-PDFs are also accepted.
-Word documents are **not allowed** as Submitty cannot display them.
+Currently, a Submitty gradeable is created for a Status Update each week.
+The gradable appears as a Submitty "notebook", with fields that students are required to fill out.
 Students are automatically enrolled into the RCOS Submitty course at the start of the semester.

 **How are Status Updates graded?**